wayofthepie/blog-src/posts/2018-02-18-Containerizing-The-JVM.markdown

 program running, what can we do?
 Let's analyze the JVM.

 ## Basic JVM analysis
-We can get a list of how many instances of certain objects we have within our application.
+Lets get a list what objects we have on the heap within our application.
 First, get into the container and get the JVM processes PID.

 ```bash
 $ docker exec -ti hello-jvm bash